hermescenter/dontspy.eu/site/content/en/blog/what-US-say-on-RBI.md

 tags = ['campaign']
 date = "2023-11-08"

-description = "The preliminary campaign we made"
+description = "It’s the first attempt of the United States at regulating AI at the federal level.
+Some of its key points seem to go in the right direction, but there are still concerns."

-banner = '/img/joe-biden-eyes-1200.jpg'
+banner = "/img/joe-biden-eyes-1200.jpg"
 +++

 On October 30, the Biden administration issued the AI Executive Order, a federal attempt at regulating AI in (temporary) absence of a dedicated law.